NotAPenguin0/Andromeda/Asset Formats.md

     - `y`: Height of the texture in pixels
 - `format`: Texture format.
 This is a string describing the pixel format.
 For more information see (c) Pixel formats.
 - `mip_levels`: Amount of mip levels stored in the binary blob.
+- `color_space`: Color space of the texture.
+This is optional and will default to `RGB` if not present.
+Possible values are:
+  - `RGB`
+  - `sRGB`

 ### c) Pixel formats

 Currently, the following pixel formats are supported:

+- `R8`: 8 bits per component, 1 component.
+- `RG8`: 8 bits per component, 2 components.
+- `RGB8`: 8 bits per component, 3 components.
+Note that not many GPUs support this formay for images.
 - `RGBA8`: 8 bits per component, 4 components.

 ### d) Binary blob